George Howson (headmaster): Early life

-Howson was one of the four sons of William Howson of Settle, author of An Illustrated Guide to the Curiosities of Craven (1850), and Headmaster of Penrith School; and the grandson of the Reverend J. Howson, second master of Giggleswick School.
-He was himself educated at Giggleswick, which he left in July 1879, and then at Merton College, Oxford.
-He matriculated at Oxford in 1879 and graduated BA (taking a First in the Final Honours School of Natural Science) in 1883 and MA in 1886.
+Howson was one of the four sons of William Howson of Settle, headmaster of Penrith School and author of An Illustrated Guide to the Curiosities of Craven (1850); he was also the grandson of the Reverend J. Howson, second master of Giggleswick School, and was himself educated at Giggleswick, which he left in July 1879.
+From there, he proceeded to Merton College, Oxford, matriculating in 1879.
+In due course he graduated BA in 1883, taking a First in the Final Honours School of Natural Science, and MA in 1886.

 All of his brothers attended Giggleswick School, Hubert Howson (born 1857) becoming a lawyer and settling in New York City, and Charles James Howson (born 1852) becoming a bank manager and Justice of the Peace at Chesterfield.

+His uncle John Howson was also a schoolmaster and principal of Liverpool College from 1849 to 1865.

 Schoolmaster

 Howson's first position after leaving Oxford was as an assistant master at Newton College, in south Devon, from 1883 to 1886.
 He then moved to Uppingham School, where he remained for fourteen years, from 1886 until 1900, when he was appointed Headmaster of Gresham's School, Holt, continuing in post until his death in 1919.

-When Howson arrived at Gresham's, a rather dusty ancient grammar school founded by Sir John Gresham, he found it in numbers much as it had been when established in 1555.
+When Howson arrived at Gresham's, a rather dusty ancient free grammar school founded by Sir John Gresham, he found it in numbers much as it had been when established in 1555.
 In 1900, the school still occupied its original Holt town centre site and contained only forty Holt Scholars, plus seven boarders.
 However, Howson was appointed on the clear understanding that the school was to be enlarged, and The Journal of Education reported the two matters together: "G. W. S. Howson, science master at Uppingham School, has been appointed Headmaster of Holt Grammar School, Norfolk.
 The Fishmongers' Company is spending £50,000 on the erection of new buildings."